LDSSA/heroku-model-deploy/README.md

 After the heroku cli is installed, you'll need to open a command prompt and log in.
-You will use the same credentials that you use to log in through the web interface with and it should look something like the following, part of which is asking you to open up a browser and log in.
+You will use the same credentials that you use to log in through the web interface with, and it should look something like the following (part of which is asking you to open up a browser and log in).
 Should be pretty straightforward.

 ```bash